wallacelab/paper-Roy-LivingMulch-2021/README.md

-# paper-Roy-LivingMulch-2021
-publish living mulch data and scripts
+# Support scripts for Li et al 2021, "Living mulch fosters a more diverse and balanced bacterial community in corn production".